The A. J. Gordon Fellows is a program of faithful personal and professional development for emerging scholars and leaders.

 Becoming an A. J. Gordon Fellow

-First-year A. J. Gordon Fellows are selected from among A. J. Gordon Scholarship recipients in the Spring during the Admissions process, and are welcomed in the Fall when they accept our offer of the College's A. J. Gordon Fellowship.
+First-year A. J. Gordon Fellows are selected from among awarded recipients of the Founder's Scholarship during the Admissions process, and are welcomed in the Fall when they accept our offer of the College's A. J. Gordon Fellowship.
 Program costs are covered for participants in addition to providing each student a leadership stipend for participation.